novikovalab/piawka/README.md

 piawka
 ```

 `piawka` works with decompressed VCF files.
-The most convenient way to use it is streaming the VCF file via stdin:
+The easiest way to use it is streaming the VCF file via stdin:

 ```
 zcat file.vcf.gz | piawka [OPTIONS] groups_file - > piawka_pi-dxy.tsv
 ```

 If you want to parallelize the counting and have GNU parallel installed, try our wrapper scripts:

 ```
-# Parallelize VCF reading and count summary statistics for entire file
+# Parallelize VCF reading and count summary statistics for entire file (a bit less precise)
 piawka_par_blk.sh -a parallel_options -g groups_file -p piawka_options -v vcf_gz

 # Split VCF by BED regions and count stats for each region in parallel